 The Length field is two octets.
 It indicates the length of the Attribute fields, in octets.
 The value of the Length field does not include the length of the Code, Identifier and Length fields.
 If the packet contains more octets than indicated by the value of the Length field, the CMTS MUST ignore the additional octets.
 If the packet is shorter than indicated by the value of the Length field, the CMTS SHOULD silently discard it.
-If the packet contains more octets than indicated by the value of the Length field, the CMTS MUST ignore the additional octets.
 If the packet contains more octets than indicated by the value of the Length field, the CM MUST ignore the additional octets.
-If the packet is shorter than indicated by the value of the Length field, the CM MUST ignore the additional octets.
 If the packet is shorter than indicated by the value of the Length field, the CM SHOULD silently discard it.
 The CMTS MUST set the value of the Length field to be in the range [0, 1490].
 The CM MUST set the value of the Length field to be in the range [0, 1490].